build-on-aws/content/FAQ.md

 * yaml (or yml)
 * html
 * sh
 * text (or plaintext).
-This one actually disables highlighting.
+This one actually disables highlighting preventing incorrect guessing.

-### How do I write the same code in different languages?
+### How do I write the same code snippet in different languages?

 If you want embed the same code snippet in different languages, for example, explaining how to do some algorithm in Java, Python, Javascript, etc., put them in a list.
 The list must contain in all its elements a small piece of text (the title) and a code snippet, for example: